Biography

 Nina studied at SCMA under the guidance of a Seattle’s Symphony concertmaster Noah Geller, prof. Craig Sheppard, pianist Sasha Starcevich, violinists James Ehnes and Rachel Lee Priday, cellists Efe Baltacigil, Meeka Quan di Lorenzo and Michael Kannen, violist Susan Gulkis-Assadi.

-Nina is also a young composer and writes classical solos, duets and chamber music for different instruments.
+Nina is also a young composer and writes classical solos, duets, chamber and orchestra music.
 In 2025, Nina won first and second places with her musical compositions at the SMTA Composition Competition.
-In 2025 Nina was selected to the Merimann-Ross Young Composers Workshop.
+In 2025 and 2026 Nina was selected to the Merimann-Ross Young Composers Workshop.
 Her composition “The Miracle”, written for a pierott ensemble, was performed at Benaroya Hall with the Seattle Symphony musicians, during 2024-2025 season.
+Her new composition will be also performed by the Seattle Symphony musicians in June 2026.
+Nina is a member of Seattle Composer Alliance, since 2026.

 Nina’s works are used by local piano teachers for intermediate students.